Throw it out before moving out

 Turn Your Trash into Cash

 Now that you’ve decided what can stay and what can go, get rid of it the right way.
 If it’s something no one else can use, trash or recycle it.
 But, if it’s good quality, sell or donate it.
 Garage sales can be a huge success, and are a great way to make a little extra money to pay for incidentals as you travel to your new home.
 If you don’t have the time (or patience) for a garage sale, consider donating your unwanted items to a local charity.
 Some will come to your home to pick up the items—just be sure to request a tax receipt!
-Some well-known charities you may find in your area are: Goodwill, Salvation Army and Vietnam Veterans of America.
+Some well-known charities you may find in your area may be: Goodwill, Salvation Army and Big Brothers Big Sisters of America.